willseff/bendos/README.md

 {
   "name": "researcher",
   "description": "Researches a topic and writes a report", "systemPrompt": "You are a research agent.
-Investigate the topic, store findings in memory, write a report to /reports/<topic>.md, then call task.done.", "capabilities": ["memory.write", "memory.read", "artifact.create", "artifact.read", "artifact.list", "task.done"], "maxSteps": 30,
+Use http.fetch to gather information, store findings with memory.write, write your report to /reports/<topic>.md with fs.write, then call task.done.", "capabilities": ["http.fetch", "fs.read", "fs.write", "fs.ls", "memory.write", "memory.read", "task.done"], "maxSteps": 30,
   "restart": "on-failure"
 }